 Operator skill also plays a large role with these devices.
 Most manufacturers (as well as the FDA) require that the first handful of cases be proctored by a sales representative or clinical specialist.
 Vendors often blame adverse outcomes on inexperienced operators rather than the device itself.
 Certainly there is no device that is “fool-proof” (although device reps may try to make you believe otherwise).
 Some require several steps in a specific sequence to use the device properly.
 Our experience would suggest the more frequently a device is used, the greater its success rate.

 VCDs can be very useful when used appropriately in select patients.
 There are no guidelines to date that dictate their optimal use.
 Well-designed randomized trials are perhaps needed to answer once and for all the concerns raised by published meta-analyses thus far (although this is unlikely to occur).
 This could be followed by developing appropriate use criteria for VCDs that would in turn facilitate renegotiation of their reimbursement.
 As in many other interventional cardiology arenas, the landscape, technologies and practice patterns are rapidly changing, making hard and fast recommendations somewhat difficult.

 This article served as an introduction to 3 comparison charts covering hemostasis management devices.
 Links to the charts for "Hemostasis Management Compression Devices," "Hemostasis Management Hemostatic Pads," and "Vascular Closure Devices" can be found by clicking on the "comparison charts" tab at the top of the page.
+Visit Comparison Chart of Vascular Closure Devices.
 Participants on the charts include: